zeebinz/kohana-generator/guide/generator/tasks.md

 	    A valid module folder under MODPATH in which to create the files instead of the default APPPATH.

+	  --config=CONFIG

+	    The config file to use with this task instead of the default, stored in the config folder.

 	Available generators:

+	...

 Following this should be a list of the available generators on your system.
 You can view the help pages for each of these by running the command:

 	./minion generate:GENERATOR --help